•

 Data falsification/fabrication

-Intentional efforts to inappropriately manipulate or fabricate data constitute a severe form of misconduct intended to deceive others and undermine the integrity of scholarly research, leading to significant and enduring consequences.
+Deliberate efforts to alter or fabricate information are a grave form of misconduct, intended to deceive others and undermine the credibility of scientific inquiry.
+Such actions can have far-reaching and lasting effects.

 { top }